-The amount of money that the median working-age American family has saved for retirement is just $5,000.
+The amount of money that the median working-age American family has saved for retirement is very little.

 And yet, over the last four decades, the average house size has increased from about 1,600 square feet to over 2,600 square feet, even as the typical number of people per household has decreased:

 Maintaining that much house means higher bills, more money spent on energy and furnishings, and way more time spent on upkeep.
 You have to clean and landscape and repair all that stuff, or pay a ton of money for people to do it for you.